huggingface/dataset-viewer/workers/datasets_based/README.md

 Set environment variables to configure the parquet worker (`PARQUET_` prefix):

+- `PARQUET_BLOCKED_DATASETS`: comma-separated list of the blocked datasets.
+If empty, no dataset is blocked.
+Defaults to empty.
 - `PARQUET_COMMIT_MESSAGE`: the git commit message when the worker uploads the parquet files to the Hub.
 Defaults to `Update parquet files`.
 - `PARQUET_COMMITTER_HF_TOKEN`: the user token (https://huggingface.co/settings/tokens) to commit the parquet files to the Hub.
 The user must be allowed to create the `refs/convert/parquet` branch (see `PARQUET_TARGET_REVISION`) ([Hugging Face organization](https://huggingface.co/huggingface) members have this right).
 It must also have the right to push to the `refs/convert/parquet` branch ([Datasets maintainers](https://huggingface.co/datasets-maintainers) members have this right).
 It must have permission to write.
 If not set, the worker will fail.
 Defaults to None.
 - `PARQUET_MAX_DATASET_SIZE`: the maximum size in bytes of the dataset to pre-compute the parquet files.
 Bigger datasets, or datasets without that information, are ignored.
 Defaults to `100_000_000`.